bleplat/newlibft/README.md

 - You can see the call stack from when the malloc was done.
 - You can also force the mallocs you want to fail, using environnement variables.
 - Test incredible scenarios durring defenses MOUHAHAHAHAHA.
+*/!\Do not use Valgring/leaks at the same time you're using LFTMO or you may get false positives!*

 LibftMo does not depend on Libft.
 Do 'make ftmo\_help' for details.

 # Demo files